popslovesmusic/book/Book2_Applications_and_Extensions/07_Fractal_Fractional_Spacetime.md

 ## **7.7 Connection to Previous Papers**

-The fractional orders α, β, and γ from Papers 04, 05, and 06 are projections of one underlying **Causal Memory Index (CMI)** that flows with scale.
+The fractional orders α and γ from Papers 04, 05, and 06 are projections of one underlying **Causal Memory Index (CMI)** that flows with scale.
 Fractional spacetime formalizes this same causal memory principle at the continuum limit.

 ## **7.8 Quantum–Classical Bridge**